andyrobson56/rate-limiter/README.md

 Essentially any significant code written in dotnet now would be using the async await pattern, and certainly something which would typically sit in the ASP.NET Core middleware should be using this.
 So although it is overkill for the in memory repository, I felt the ITokenRepository should use async/await  and if I was to implement a Redis type repository, then it would definitely be required.

 ## Rate Limiting Strategy
-The RateLimiter as is, takes the 2 variables that define the request and time limits.
-This allows a more generalised approach than that defined in the requirements.
+The RateLimiter takes an IRateLimitLevel which wraps the 2 configuration items for the strategy.
+This allows for a more generalised solution than is expressed in the requirements.

 ## Request Abstraction
 The very simple IRequest interface hides the complexity of how to determine which requests should be limited together.
 In reality this could be based on any number of properties, e.g. requester IP address, API Key, logged in user - all depending on the business requirements.